hanakisu/Git-CLI-Coursework/README.md

 <!-- Write your answer here -->
 my answer is
+Working from the CLI is by far more memory-friendly than using a GUI app and a good sample scenario is Git.
+The top GUI apps for Git are memory-efficient enough but using Git directly from the command line is the most memory-friendly your operations can be.
+6. Distro-agnostic

 2. What is the Git command to send your code to Github?